dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 16. **ECNT** for Ensemble Continuous Statistics is only computed for the HiRA methodology

+17. **ORANK** for Ensemble Matched Pair Information when point observations are supplied for the HiRA methodology

-17. **RPS** for Ranked Probability Score is only computed for the HiRA methodology
+18. **RPS** for Ranked Probability Score is only computed for the HiRA methodology

-18. **ECLV** for Economic Cost/Loss Relative Value
+19. **ECLV** for Economic Cost/Loss Relative Value

-19. **MPR** for Matched Pair data
+20. **MPR** for Matched Pair data

-Note that the first two line types are easily derived from each other.
+Note that the FHO and CTC line types are easily derived from each other.
 Users are free to choose which measures are most desired.
 The output line types are described in more detail in :numref:`point_stat-output`.

 Note that writing out matched pair data (MPR lines) for a large number of cases is generally not recommended.
 The MPR lines create very large output files and are only intended for use on a small set of cases.